pusher/faros/docs/5_migrate.md

 1. Scale down your Faros deployments so that there are no active Faros pods running
-2. Remove all ownerReferences from ClusterGitTrackObjects
+2. Remove all `ownerReferences` from ClusterGitTrackObjects
-3. For every GitTrack which previously owned a ClusterGitTrackObject, create a ClusterGitTrack that matches its target.
+3. For every `GitTrack` which previously owned a `ClusterGitTrackObject`, create a `ClusterGitTrack` that matches its target.
 4. Create a new deployment of Faros with the flags `--gittrack-mode=Disabled` and `--clustergittrack-mode=ExcludeNamespaced`
 5. Check that ClusterGitTrackObjects are now owned by ClusterGitTracks